Now on Mac App Store

 7 Smart Modes

-Scientifically tuned presets for Work, Coding, Reading, Movie, Gaming, Sleep, and Custom — one tap to switch.
+Task-based presets for Work, Coding, Reading, Movie, Gaming, Sleep, and Custom - one tap to switch.
+See recommended settings.

 A mode for every moment.